segmentio/segment-docs/src/segment-app/index.md

 title: The Segment Web App
 ---

 When you first log in, you go to your workspace.
 (If you're a member of several workspaces, you get to choose which one to go to.)
-Workspaces organize sets of sources and destinations
+Workspaces organize sets of sources and destinations into one central location.

-{% include components/reference-button.html href="https://university.segment.com/introduction-to-segment/299965?reg=1&referrer=docs" icon="media/academy.svg" title="Segment University: Segment App Overview" description="Want a video tour of the Segment workpsace?
+{% include components/reference-button.html href="https://university.segment.com/introduction-to-segment/299965?reg=1&referrer=docs" icon="media/academy.svg" title="Segment University: Segment App Overview" description="Want a video tour of the Segment workspace?
 Head over to Segment University!
 (Must be logged in to access.)" %}

 ### What's a Workspace?